neokii/op4/README.md

 - https://discord.gg/zWSnqJ6rKD

-- Donating helps me dedicate more time, effort into this project and helping people.
+- Donating helps me dedicate more time and effort into this project.
+It also gives me more time to make for helping people.

 - **Help** me get a **Comma 3** without selling my **Comma 2**. **Reason:** I will need to support both **Comma 2** and **Comma 3** users.
 I will try to support **Comma 2** users for as long as I can!